sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - Port on the node

 ```
-## notice there is no labels in this configuration.
-Labels is what is used to associate a specific template.

-## sample with declarative model
+## sample service with declarative model

 ```yaml